 Rather than waiting until the end of a 12 week program, you can start at any point in the program.
 For example, if you miss the first 4 weeks, you just start on week 5, which is the beginning of a new dance, then continue through the next 11 lessons until you’ve finished all 12.
 This is one of the great benefits of the punch card system.
 You can even miss classes because of vacation, work or family issues and simply pick up the classes you missed the next time they cycle around.

-The Level 3 program consists of several weeks for each dance, but the same structure applies.
+The Intermediate program consists of several weeks for each dance, but the same structure applies.
 Start any time that a new dance begins.
 Check with your area coordinator to discuss if you’d like to get started.

 Check the calendar to see what’s next on the schedule for your level and preferred facility.